-We do not expect everything in human society to be equally regular and orderly.
-Nevertheless, many data that arise from social, commercial, and financial activities or from social networks do exhibit very good patterns that can be well approximated by low-dimensional models, as we will see from plenty of examples in Chapters 4 and 5 and in the application Chapters 14 to 16.
-In this book we will establish the fundamental principles and algorithms that would allow us to exploit such low-dimensional structures in real data for correct and efficient completing and recovering information from minimal observations.
+In general, we do not expect all data in human society to be equally regular and orderly.
+Nevertheless, many data that arise from societal, commercial, and financial activities or from social networks do exhibit very good patterns that can be well approximated by low-dimensional models, as we will see from plenty of examples in Chapters 4 and 5 and in the application Chapters 14-16.
+In this book we will establish the fundamental principles and algorithms that would allow us to exploit such low-dimensional structures in real data for correct and efficient recovering information from minimal (incomplete or imperfect) observations.